MoiseGermain/python-devops-toolkit/README.md

 # Python DevOps Toolkit

-Basic Python scripts for DevOps automation and log analysis.
+Python-based automation scripts designed for DevOps workflows, including log analysis, monitoring, and system interaction.

+---

-## Features
+## 📌 Capabilities

-- Log parsing
+- Log parsing and error detection
-- Error detection
+- API interaction and data retrieval
+- CLI automation for infrastructure commands
-- Basic monitoring logic
+- Basic metrics monitoring and alert logic

+---

-## Purpose
+## 🎯 Purpose

-Learning Python for DevOps workflows.
+This project demonstrates how Python can be used to automate common DevOps tasks such as analyzing logs, monitoring system health, and interacting with infrastructure tools.

+---